 A favorite way to eat gunpowder chutney is sprinkled on top of a serving of freshly cooked fragrant and long grained rice like basmati.
 Drizzle the whole dish with a spoonful of ghee and you have got yourself an extremely simple yet delicious meal.
 The gunpowder chutney will last at least one week when stored in an airtight container.

-- 1 tablespoon vegetable, canola or sunflower oil
+1 tablespoon vegetable oil, canola or sunflower oil

-- 1/4 cup chana daal (large split yellow lentil)
+1/4 cup chana daal, large split yellow lentils

 3 tablespoons urad daal, skinless

-- 5 dry red chilies (this is already really hot, but you can add more for more heat if you like)
+5 dried red chilies, this is already really hot, but you can add more for more heat if you like

 3 tablespoons sesame seeds